MageAccelerator/CSC108-Notes/README.md

-# Note-Python

-1. Basic Language
+# 1. Basic Language

-1.1.1 hello world in python
+1.1.1 System Out Print

 print ("hello world")
 	the first statement in python is at global level.